gatolgaj/agent-habitat/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.
+All the Other Licences as per the file.

 ## Authors

-Made with :heart: by Deloitte Consulting BV -- Amsterdam, Netherlands

-Authors: Shyam Sundar
+Author: Shyam Sundar , based on the samples from google.

 &#xa0;